A unique Approach

 about kristina

-In my free time you can find me in a hot yoga studio or out on the trails with my dog, Dylan.
+When I'm not working with students, you'll find me in a hot yoga studio or hiking the trails with my dog, Dylan.

 Annual Professional Development

-In an industry changing so quickly, it is critical to stay abreast of new programs, majors, and admissions statistics that shift every admissions cycle.
-In addition to on-going professional development, I regularly attend Counselor-related events and enjoy touring schools and meeting with college representatives.
+In an industry that is changing so quickly, it is critical to stay abreast of new programs, majors, and admissions statistics that shift with every admissions cycle.
+In addition to ongoing professional development, I regularly attend college counselor-related events, enjoy touring college campuses, and meeting with admissions representatives.
 Some of the key conferences I attend each year are outlined below.

-University of California - a full day workshop specifically for counselors.
-The program is run by admissions directors from all 9 campuses who provide specific information on new initiatives, majors admissions policies and transfer practices.
-I gain invaluable insight into new opportunities for students working on personal insight questions and the UC Application.
+University of California - A full-day workshop specifically for High School Counselors, this program is led by the Office of the President and Admissions Directors from all 9 campuses who provide specific information on new initiatives, majors, admissions policies, and transfer practices.
+Each year, I gain invaluable insight into emerging opportunities for students, including the Personal Insight Questions and other critical components of the UC Application.

-California State University - 23 Cal State University Campuses come together annually to share specific admissions policies related to local area access, major impaction and California Community College transfer details.
-It’s helpful to the opportunity to meet with Admission Representatives directly, discuss resources, special grants and scholarships which students may be eligible for.
+California State University - 23 Cal State University Campuses come together annually to share specific admissions policies related to local area access, major impaction, and California Community College transfer details.
+It’s helpful to have the opportunity to receive updates and to meet with Admission Representatives directly to discuss resources, special grants, and scholarships that students may be eligible for.